Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack/tensorflow-on-kubeflow/Readme.md

 ## Next Steps

-Proceed to [PyTorch on Kubeflow Tutorial](pytorch-on-kubeflow/Readme.md#pytorch-on-kubeflow-on-azure-stack) tutorial to learn running
+Proceed to [PyTorch on Kubeflow Tutorial](../pytorch-on-kubeflow/Readme.md) tutorial to learn how to run `PyTorchJob`s.
-`PyTorchJob`s.

 # Links